css-materials/course-site/content/homework/edit-readme/index.md

 * Go [at this link](ADD LINK) to accept the invitation and create your private `hw01` repository (or "repo" for short) on GitHub.
 Once you do so, your repo will be built in a few seconds.
 It follows the naming convention `hw01-<USERNAME>`
 * Once your repository has been created, click on the provided link to access it.
-* Finally, clone the repository to your RWorkbench following the process below.
+* Finally, clone the repository to your R Workbench following the process below.

 # Cloning your `hw01` repository